bitovi/academy/src/technology-consulting/6-communication-styles.md

 - In what situations do you find yourself needing to code-switch the most?
 How do you adapt your language and tone?
 - Reflect on a time when you successfully adjusted your communication style for a specific audience.
 What was the outcome?
 - How can you improve your ability to code-switch without losing the authenticity of your message?

-#### Simplifying complex ideas and using analogies

-Simplifying complex ideas requires a deep understanding of the subject matter.
-Break down the concept into smaller, digestible parts and explain each in plain language.
-Use step-by-step explanations and check for understanding along the way.

-For instance, when explaining how a blockchain works to a non-technical audience, you could describe it as a “digital ledger that records transactions in a way that makes them secure and unchangeable, like writing in pen instead of pencil.”

-**Using analogies, metaphors, and storytelling to make technical information relatable to non-experts:** Analogies and metaphors are useful for making technical concepts easier to understand.
-Relate the concept to something familiar to your audience.

-For example, you might compare a computer’s CPU to a brain, where the brain (CPU) processes information and makes decisions, helping the body (computer) function.

-Storytelling can also be helpful, such as describing how a user interacts with a system from start to finish to show the impact of a new feature.
-For instance, “Imagine you’re ordering a pizza online.
-The front-end design is like the user-friendly app interface you see, while the backend processes make sure your order is correctly sent to the pizza shop.”

-Tips and techniques:

-- **Break it down:** Divide complex ideas into smaller, logical steps.
-Explain each step clearly before moving on to the next, making sure your audience follows along.
-- **Use relatable analogies:** Choose analogies that are relevant to your audience’s experience.
-For example, use sports analogies for a sports enthusiast or business analogies for executives.
-- **Simplify your language:** Avoid technical jargon unless necessary.
-Use simple, straightforward language and then check for understanding.
-- **Incorporate storytelling:** Turn data or technical details into a narrative.
-For example, instead of explaining the intricacies of a database migration, tell the story of how the migration improved a client’s operations.

-Questions to reflect:

-- How do you currently simplify complex ideas when communicating with non-experts?
-- Recall a time when your audience struggled to understand a technical concept.
-How could you have simplified your explanation?
-- What are some of your go-to analogies or metaphors?
-How effective are they in helping others understand complex topics?

-### Exercise: Communication styles

-TODO:

-- Try to figure out another person’s behavior style (the two people exercise in the PDF).
-- Given a prompt, try to understand the other person’s style.
-- Chasen reads some text and everyone tries to guess what style the person embodies.
-Maybe have a volunteer for each style to figure it out.